 Risks & Benefits

 There are no additional risks associated with wearing two pulse oximeters for the five minute duration of the study.
 You may not benefit personally from the study.
 Participation in this study will not impact your clinical course, academic status or employment.
-Results of this study may benefit society by validating a high-quality, low-priced pulse oximeter whose design is freely available which may impact emergency rooms in both the developed and developing worlds.
+Results of this study may benefit society by validating a low-priced pulse oximeter whose design is freely available which may impact emergency rooms in both the developed and developing worlds.
 You will not be compensated for your participation in this study.

 Participation in this study is voluntary.
 You may refuse to participate or withdraw at any point in the study without impact on your clinical course, employment or academic status.
+If you withdraw, any data collected may also be withdrawn at your request.

 Confidentiality